Szymon-Kasprzycki/Szymon-Kasprzycki/README.md

 ---

 ### :woman_technologist: About Me :
-- :telescope: I’ve graduated Secondary School.
+- :telescope: I’ve graduated from the Secondary School.
 I'm actually searching for an internship in Python.
 I'm keen on learning Python more and more.

 - :seedling: Exploring blockchain world.